c00ldude1oo/Batch-Files/README.md

-Anyone may use and modify these files as needed.
+Anyone may use these files as needed.